Hritik246/Hritik246/README.md

 - 👀 I’m interested in physics based developing and modeling
 - 🌱 I’m a physics graduate with strong interest in developing visualizations based on physical concepts
 - 💞️ I’m looking to collaborate on variious fundamental concepts in physics and solving and modelling them and solving problems intuitively.
-- 📫 How to reach me ... email adrontis369@gmail.com
+- 📫 How to reach me ... hritkugale135@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: ...